sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 To this end, the datatable "alldata_tidy" was reorganised into the tidy format.

-A vector "subID" containing the numbers 1 to 30, each repeated 276 times was created using the `rep()` command (there are 30 "Subject_ID"s, each of which performs 6 activities, and for each activity 46 measurements are taken; this means, there are 6x46 = 276 measurements for each "Subject_ID".
-Similarly, a vector "actID" containing the 6 "activity_name" terms from the "activitylabs" table, where each individual term was repeated 46 times, and the whole series was repeated 30 times, was created using the `rep()` command (there are 46 measurements for each of the 6 terms "Walking", "Walking Upstairs", "Walking Downstairs", "Sitting", "Standing", and "Laying" for each of the 30 subjects).
+A vector "subID" containing the numbers 1 to 30, each repeated 276 times was created using `rep()` (there are 30 "Subject_ID"s, each of which performs 6 activities, and for each activity 46 measurements are taken; this means, there are 6x46 = 276 measurements for each "Subject_ID".
+Similarly, a vector "actID" containing the 6 "activity_name" terms from the "activitylabs" table, where each individual term was repeated 46 times, and the whole series was repeated 30 times, was created using `rep()` (there are 46 measurements for each of the 6 terms "Walking", "Walking Upstairs", "Walking Downstairs", "Sitting", "Standing", and "Laying" for each of the 30 subjects).
 The table below summaries the dimensions of these two vectors.

 | R Object Name  | Dimensions |
 | -------------- | ---------- |
 | subID          | [1:8280]   |
 | actID          | [1:8280]   |

-A vector "measurements" was created containing the names of the columns 4:49 from the "alldata_meanstd_actnames" dataframe using the `colnames()` command.
-This vector was repeated 180 times using the command `rep()` and converted to a dataframe using the command `as.data.frame()`.
-Subsequently, the vectors "subID" and "actID" and the dataframe "measurements" were merged together using the `cbind()` command to create the dataframe "tidy1", the columns of which were renamed using the `rename()` command; "subID", "actID" and "measurements" were renamed to "Subject_ID", "Activity_ID", and "Measurement_Type", respectively.
-The dataframe "alldata_tidy2" was created by transposing the dataframe "alldata_tidy" using the `t()` command.
-The first three rows of "alldata_tidy2" were then removed, before the entire dataframe was unlisted using the `unlist()` command to rearrange all measurement values into a single column.
-The table below summaries the dimensions of the dataframe.
+A vector "measurements" was created containing the names of the columns 4:49 from the "alldata_meanstd_actnames" dataframe using `colnames()`.
+This vector was repeated 180 times using `rep()` and converted to a dataframe using `as.data.frame()`.
+Subsequently, the vectors "subID" and "actID" and the dataframe "measurements" were merged together using `cbind()` to create the dataframe "tidy1", the columns of which were renamed using `rename()`; "subID", "actID" and "measurements" were renamed to "Subject_ID", "Activity_ID", and "Measurement_Type", respectively.
+The dataframe "alldata_tidy2" was created by transposing the dataframe "alldata_tidy" using `t()`.
+The first three rows of "alldata_tidy2" were then removed, before the entire dataframe was unlisted using `unlist()` to rearrange all measurement values into a single column.
 The table below summaries the dimensions of the dataframes.

 | R Object Name  | No. Observations | No. Variables |
 | -------------- | ---------------- | ------------- |